san27gil/recipes_what_in_your_fridge/README.md

-# recipes_what_in_your_fridge
-Recipes based on the ingredients you have or a random recommendation.
+# Recipes based on either what's in your fridge or a random recommendation.